turgu1/PIano/readme.md

-# The PIano Sampling Based Synthesizer Program
+# PIano: Sampling Based Synthesizer

 Note: The documentation is still work in progress...